SteelCompendium/data-bestiary-md/Kobold Centurion.md

 - ✦ ≤11: 2 damage; 2 weakened (save ends)
 - ★ 12–16: 5 damage; 3 weakened (save ends)

 Effect: Any allies adjacent to a target of this attack can make a free strike.

+**3 Malice**
-3 Malice: Targets weakened by this attack are now restrained while they are weakened.
+Targets weakened by this attack are now restrained while they are weakened.

 **Concentrate All Fire on That Hero!**